MiguelCos/mapping_peptides_to_proteins_from_fasta_file/README.md

 The `annotate_peptides` function now includes the argument `specificity`.
 With that, the user can select which protease you are working with.
 Now the labelling changed from `semi_tryptic` to `semi_specific` to make it general in case the user is using a protease different than trypsin.

+## Update on version 1.6:

+Now the function takes into account if the peptide is terminal or not.
+A peptide that has a terminal non-specific end, and a non-terminal specific end, is considered specific.

 ## The function `annotate_peptides`

 The script `annotate_peptides.R` contains the function `annotate_peptides` that takes three argumens: